transcelerate/ddf-sdr-ui/documents/ddf-sdr-ui-user-guide-v3.0.md

 ## Version Comparison
   ### NAVIGATION STEPS:

 i.
-On click of Version Comparison in the audit trail screen (as shown in Figure 16), version comparison page will be loaded.
+On click of Version Comparison in the audit trail screen (as shown in above Figure ), version comparison page will be loaded.
 This screen allows the user to compare two versions of the same study.<br>
 ii.
 User can navigate between the pages using the breadcrumb navigation.

 <p align="center"> <img width="382" alt="version-comparison-page"  src="images/ui-user-guide/version-comparison-page.png">